Scoring Golden Goals at Studio Babelsberg

 Golden Goals Behind the Stage

 Backstage, we find the machine room, including a rack that serves as home to the Studio’s Pro Tools HDX system and 3 of our AX32 AD/DA converters; each of which is equipped with 24 inputs and outputs.
+Florian Strucken of AVS-Medientechnik GmbH worked with Studio Babelsberg as a technical consultant and integrator on designing and installing the project.

 The two control rooms of the Scoring Stage are connected digitally and on either side of the workflow within the digital domain, the AX32 units are guarding the digital gateways, making sure that both the AD and DA conversion is absolutely flawless.
 In the main control room – the one with a view to the recording hall – there is an amazing 72-fader analog NEVE VXS console, and in the second control room, you will find a similarly impressive SSL C200 digital console.